marty1885/perfurator/README.md

 # perfurator

-A quick and hacky codebase of a scalable perchesing service.
+A quick and hacky codebase of a scalable purchasing service.